edoardocattapan/ardo.github.io/about.md

 Thank you for reading.

-“A man may die, nations may rise and fall, but an idea lives on.
-Ideas have endurance without death.” ― John F. Kennedy
+“*A man may die, nations may rise and fall, but an idea lives on.
+Ideas have endurance without death.*” ― John F. Kennedy